Chopped Canada: Format

 After each cooking round, there are three celebrity judges on hand to critique the dishes based on presentation, taste, and creativity.
 The chef with the worst dish is "chopped" from the competition.
-Dean or Brad reveals the judges' decision by lifting a cloche on their table to show the losing chef's dish, and one of the judges comments on the reason for their choice to the eliminated chef.
-By the dessert round, only two chefs remain, and when deciding the winner, the judges consider not only on the dishes created by the two chefs during that round, but also their overall performance throughout the competition.
+The host reveals the judges' decision by lifting a cloche on their table to show the losing chef's dish, and one of the judges comments on the reason for their decision.
+By the dessert round, only two chefs remain, and when deciding the winner, the judges deliberate not only on the dishes created by the two chefs during the final round, but also their overall performance throughout the competition.
 The winner is awarded a prize of $10,000, and the title of Chopped Canada Champion.

 Teen Tournament

 The third season opened with a special Teen Tournament (the first tournament on the Chopped Canada series), which saw 16 chefs (aged 13 to 17) compete over the course of four semi-final episodes.
 The winner of each semi-final episode went on to compete in the Teen Tournament final, which awarded a $20,000 grand prize to the Chopped Canada Teen Champion.